Ghost-Drive/ghost-node/README.md

 # ghost-ipfs-gen4-node

-## P2P Network Description (GXD)
+## GxD Network Description (P2P)

 GhostDrive provides a robust solution for secure data storage through the implementation of encryption and network verification protocols.
-The network publicly verifies the encryption, transmission, receipt, and storage of data without ever being granted access to the data itself through zero-knowledge verification (zk-Starks) and full end-to-end encryption.

-GXD is a project that aggregates a number of services, such as GhostDrive, GhostVPN etc.
+The fundamental shift that GhostDrive facilitates is a foundational trustless assurance of privacy with complete traceability enabled by utility encryption tokens.
+GhostDrive is designed to run on almost any smart contract blockchain, including Solana, Ethereum, Polygon, Binance Smart Chain, or a private server network.
+However, its functionality is always facilitated by the GXD Utility Encryption Token, the underlying token of the GXD Network.

+Support of the node layer and data storage for the GhostDrive ecosystem is done through validation by the network of GXD token holders.
+GXD tokens serve as Proof of Security for the encryption and transmission of files, including:
+Proof of storage space
+Proof of encryption
+Proof of file transmission
+Proof of file delivery
+Proof of file access

+GhostDrive supports staking GXD tokens to encourage a broad and stable network of verifiers with true decentralization.
+In return for staking, users are granted more GXD tokens.
+Rewards are calculated based on users' space and drive speed (Gen4 nodes are preferred to help in increasing the network speed).
+In addition, malicious nodes and validators will be penalized with the loss of staked GXD

 It is based on the cutting-edge technologies and contains IPFS, SHA3, GUN, Web 3.0, etc. under the hood.
 GXD Network incorporates a private IPFS network and the purpose of this repository is to automate and simplify the process of node setup in GhostCloud private IPFS network for everyone.
 As this is a private network, you will always use the same `SWARM_KEY` and there is no need for NAT Forwarding of TCP/UDP ports to each node behind a firewall since all nodes spawned simply register with our bootstrap node to allow incoming traffic to the node.

 Currently, we fully support only installation in Docker and partially installation on a Linux machine (RHEL,CentOS,Debian,Ubuntu).